openid/sharedsignals/openid-sharedsignals-framework.md

 information leakage.

 ## Previously Consented Data {#previously-consented-data}
-If SSE events contain new values for attributes of Subject Principals that were previously exchanged between the Transmitter and Receiver, then there are no additional privacy considerations introduced by providing the updated values in the SSE events, unless the attribute was exchanged under a one-time consent obtained from the user.
+If SSF events contain new values for attributes of Subject Principals that were previously exchanged between the Transmitter and Receiver, then there are no additional privacy considerations introduced by providing the updated values in the SSF events, unless the attribute was exchanged under a one-time consent obtained from the user.

 ## New Data {#new-data}